Internment of Japanese Canadians: Camp conditions

+Men's dormitory in Forum building on 13 May 1942.

 Many Canadians were unaware of the living conditions in the internment camps.
 The Japanese Canadians who resided within the camp at Hastings Park were placed in stables and barnyards, where they lived without privacy in an unsanitary environment.
 Kimiko, a former internee, attested to the "intense cold during the winter" and her only source of heat was from a "pot-bellied stove" within the stable.
 General conditions were poor enough that the Red Cross transferred fundamental food shipments from civilians affected by the war to the internees.

 Some internees spoke out against their conditions, often complaining to the British Columbia Security Commission directly whenever possible.
-In one incident, 15 men who had been separated from their families and put to work in Slocan Valley protested by refusing to work for four days straight.
+In one incident, 15 men who had been separated from their families and put to work in the Slocan Valley protested by refusing to work for four days straight.
 Despite attempts at negotiation, the men were eventually informed that they would be sent to the Immigration Building jail in Vancouver for their refusal to work.
 Their mistreatment caused several of the men to begin hoping that Japan would win the war and force Canada to compensate them.